 - Honor Awards may be given for projects that exemplify the highest design quality at the Jury’s discretion.

-- The Jury for the 2016 AIA Central Pennsylvania Design Awards will consist of three or more architects whose practice is not based in Pennsylvania.
+- The Jury for the 2017 AIA Central Pennsylvania Design Awards will consist of three or more architects outside of the Central Pennsylvania region.